The growing offshore wind industry will offer a whole range of job opportunities to people looking for a career in renewables.

 To raise awareness amongst 13 to 14 year olds of the potential career opportunities in offshore wind energy and give an understanding of the qualifications and experience required to gain employment in the industry Forewind, in partnership with the the Humberside Engineering Training Association (HETA), has developed an innovative careers education engagement programme called Champions for Wind.

-The initial phase of the programme was to identify and work with a network of approximately 10 secondary and special school teacher “champions” in the Yorkshire area, near to Forewind’s first development, Dogger Bank Creyke Beck.
-The success of this initiative has led to the extension of the programme, with 10 teachers now nominated as "champions" in the Teesside area, near to the location for the proposed infrastructure for Dogger Bank Teesside.
+Now in its third year, the initial phase of the programme was to identify and work with a network of approximately 10 secondary and special school teacher “champions” in the Yorkshire area, near to Forewind’s first development, Dogger Bank Creyke Beck.
+The success of this initiative led to the extension of the programme, with 10 teachers in the Teesside area, near to the location for the proposed infrastructure for Dogger Bank Teesside, appointed in mid 2012.
+A third cohort of teachers, from across both geographic areas, has now been welcomed onboard as "champions".

 Each teacher “champion”, working with careers advisors and wind industry representatives, designs and develops a curriculum-based resource relevant to their local area and appropriate to their school on opportunities offered by the offshore wind industry.
 The teachers then deliver their resource to two to three schools each and will receive a bursary to support their work.